 Binding-affinity profiles for let-7a 3′-compensatory sites

-As previously implemented, AGO-RBNS begins with the incubation of purified miRNA–AGO complex with an RNA library that contains a central region of 37 random-sequence nucleotides flanked by primer-binding sites (Fig 2A, top).
-Five binding reactions are performed, each with a constant library concentration and a different miRNA-AGO concentration.
-After reaching binding equilibrium, each reaction is filtered through a nitrocellulose membrane, which captures AGO and any associated RNA molecules.
+As previously implemented, AGO-RBNS begins with the incubation of purified AGO–miRNA complex with an RNA library that contains a central region of 37 random-sequence nucleotides flanked by primer-binding sites (Fig 2A, top).
+Five binding reactions are performed, each with a constant library concentration of 100 nM and a different miRNA-AGO concentration spanning a 100-fold range.
+After reaching binding equilibrium, each reaction is applied to a nitrocellulose filter membrane under vacuum, which retains the AGO–miRNA complex and any bound RNA library molecules.
 The bound library molecules are isolated and subjected to high-throughput sequencing, along with the input RNA library.
-Abundances of k-mers in the bound sequences are compared to their abundances in the input library to determine their enrichments (Fig 2B).
-For any k-mers of interest that are ≤12 nt, relative KD values can be fit to the observed enrichment profiles across protein concentrations using a biochemical model of the binding equilibrium between the library sequences and the miRNA–AGO complex.
-This fitting can simultaneously determine KD,Rel values for tens of thousands of k-mers, allowing many of the enriched sites of a miRNA to be simultaneously evaluated in the context of many different flanking nucleotide possibilities (McGeary et al., 2018).
+This allows for the fractional abundance of k-mers of various lengths in the bound libraries to be compared to the corresponding fractional abundance in the input library (Fig 2B).
+For any k-mers of interest that are ≤12 nt, relative KD values can be fit to its observed abundance profile constructed from multiple samples spanning a range of AGO–miRNA concentrations, using a biochemical model of the binding equilibrium between the k-mers within library sequences and the AGO–miRNA complex.
+This procedure simultaneously determines KD,Rel values for tens of thousands of k-mers, which allows the binding affinity of the same 5–8 nt site of a particular miRNA to be evaluated in the context of many longer k-mers, thereby report on the effects of different flanking nucleotide possibilities (McGeary et al., 2019).

-Because 3′-compensatory sites typically require >12 nt of pairing (Fig. 1A), they are not sufficiently represented in random-sequence RNA libraries for a systematic AGO-RBNS analysis.
-Therefore, to investigate the 3′-compensatory sites of let-7a, we constructed an RNA library that had a programed region of imperfect seed pairing preceded by a 25-nt region of random-sequence RNA (Fig 2A, bottom).
-In each library molecule, the programed region of imperfect seed pairing matched let-7a at positions 1 and 8, and at all but one position of its 6-nt seed, with the library designed to have an equal representation of each of the 18 possible single-nucleotide seed mismatches (including wobbles).
+3′-compensatory sites typically require >12 nt of pairing (Fig. 1A), and so would be expected to be sequences less than twice for every million reads from a 37-nt random library.
+Such extreme rarity of relevant sites renders these libraries fundamentally unsuited for comprehensive identification and dissection of the complex features within the seed and 3′ region that together modulate overall binding affinity.
+We therefore constructed an RNA library to investigate the 3′-compensatory sites of let-7a; this library included a programed region of imperfect seed pairing with 25- and 4-nt of random-sequence RNA (Fig 2A, bottom) separating the programed region from the 5′ and 3′ constant sequences, respectively.
+The programed region contained imperfect seed pairing with a match to let-7a at position 8, an A nucleotide across from position 1, and a match at all but one position to the seed nucleotides 2–7, such that each library molecule contained one of 18 possible single-nucleotide seed mismatches (including wobbles) with approximately equal probability.
 With this programed region of imperfect seed pairing, each library contained 3′-compensatory sites at a ~16,000-fold greater frequency than expected with a fully randomized RNA library.

-AGO-RBNS performed with the programmed RNA library yielded binding-affinity profiles for a massive number of bipartite site architectures combinatorially varying in pairing to both the seed region and the miRNA 3′ region— two regions of each bipartite site hereafter termed the “seed site” and “3′ site,” respectively.
-Within the randomized region upstream of the programed seed site (Fig 2A) most library molecules varied with respect to 1) the length of the 3′ site, 2) the register of the 3′ site, as defined by the 5′-most miRNA position paired to the 3′ site, 3) the position and nucleotide identity of the seed mismatch, and 4) the length and sequence composition of the loop in the target that bridges the seed site and 3′ site (Fig 1B).
+AGO-RBNS performed with let-7a and this programmed RNA library yielded binding-affinity profiles for a massive number of bipartite site architectures combinatorially varying in pairing to both the seed region and the miRNA 3′ region— two regions of each bipartite site hereafter termed the “seed site” and “3′ site,” respectively.
+Within the randomized region 5′ of the programed seed site (Fig 2A), most library molecules varied with respect to 1) the length of the 3′ site, 2) the register of the 3′ site, as defined by the 5′-most miRNA position paired to the 3′ site, 3) the position and nucleotide identity of the seed mismatch, and 4) the length and sequence composition of the loop in the target that bridges the seed site and 3′ site (Fig 1B).